 We recommend using your alarm to set your break times technology to ensure that you give yourself breaks during your workday.
 Take note that these quick breaks don’t mean a 2-hour afternoon nap!
 If you also want to allocate some napping time, make sure to later “redeem” those used hours to finish the rest of your schedule for that day.

-When professional designers work from home, whose concept is supposed to be more flexible in nature, their energy and motivation are inadvertently more fluctuating throughout the day.
+When professional designers work from home, whose concept is supposed to be more flexible in nature, their energy and motivation are inadvertently fluctuating throughout the day.
 Some think they produce more in the morning, while others find themselves more productive thanks to that exciting anticipation whenever the clock is about to strike 5.
-For people working in a creative industry, you must know that inspiration doesn’t always strike all the time.
+For people working in the creative industry, you must know that inspiration doesn’t always strike all the time.
 Maybe your creative juice is at its peak in the afternoon.

-You can quickly identify this by keeping track of your performance in a journal or mobile apps.
+You can quickly identify this by keeping track of your performance in a journal or mobile app.
 By figuring out what time you do your job best, you can adjust your priority list to focus on demanding and time-consuming tasks at these “best performance” times and manage your energy better.
 If you think you have several “best times” in one day, similarly allocate your energy-consuming tasks to them so that your productivity is increased while procrastination is simultaneously decreased.

-COVID-19 affects not only our body but also our mind and emotion.
+COVID-19 affects not only our bodies but also our mind and emotion.
 People have been opening up about coping during the pandemic in such difficult times since they’re now depressed, anxious, worried, etc. These negative feelings occur because we’re all being “mandated” to stay at home and limit outside exposure as much as possible.

 With the fact that you probably don’t tell anybody about how you feel, you’re bottling those feelings inside, which isn’t a good thing to do.
 Many people don’t realize how important mental health is, and sometimes there’s still some stigma assigned to people who struggle emotionally.
 However, being obliged to work from home all the time will always pose a particular mental toll, and chances are: you’re not alone.
 Your emotions are valid.